-Projected start date of activity: August 7, 2014 Projected end Date of activity: June 30, 2017 Development Name: Covenant Villas: 144-Unit Substantial Rehabilitation Description of Development: Covenant Villas is the proposed rehabilitation of a 144-unit apartment complex located in Belle Glade.
-It was constructed by NOAH Development Corporation, (a non -profit organization whose mission is to create affordable housing in the Glades area).
-Due to extreme challenges in the Glades, Covenant Villas is in need of significant repair and is currently only 40% occupied.
-In an effort to address the challenges faced by the Covenant Villas rehabilitation process, NOAH Development Corporation has entered into a joint venture with PBCHA, and other affordable housing developers who will provide financing guarantees, and oversight for the redevelopment effort.
-As co-developer, PBCHA will provide project-based vouchers, and will assume management of the newly renovated property.
-The project funding will comprise of a combination of public and private financing.
-In addition, a 9% tax credit financing application has been submitted.
+Projected start date of activity: August 7, 2014

+Projected end Date of activity: Fall 2017

+Description of Development: Covenant Villas is the proposed rehabilitation of a 144-unit apartment complex located in Belle Glade, Florida.
+It was constructed by NOAH Development Corporation, a non -profit organization whose mission is to create affordable housing in the Glades area.
+Due to the extreme challenges facing the Glades Region for the past several decades, the Covenant Villas apartment complex is in need of significant repairs and is currently less than 40% occupied.
+In an effort to address the challenges faced by the Covenant Villas rehabilitation process, PBCHA has entered into a joint venture with other affordable housing developers who will provide financing guarantees, and oversight for the redevelopment effort.
+PBCHA will provide (128) project-based vouchers, (26) ACC units.

+and will ultimately assume management of the newly renovated property.
+The project funding will be a combination of public and private financing in addition to 9% tax credits.